Cicy29/LandingPageCF/README.md

 COMMENTS:

+If I had more time I would

+- display the course info
-If I had more time I would be displaying the total price based on the user's geolocalisation.
+- display the total price based on the user's geolocalisation -

 I would also work on the dropdown menu